Pembina Hills Arts Council

 • Karen-Denise Cyr

-Karen-Denise brings professional experience in healthcare administration, emergency management, volunteer management and has served on numerous not-for profit boards, including Past Chair of the Winnipeg Folk Festival, and is currently on the boards of the Winkler and District Healthcare Board, Carman Community Health Centre Board and the Winkler and District Chamber of Commerce.
+Karen-Denise and her family live in Morden, having moved from Winnipeg in 2024 to serve as Executive Director at C.W.
+Wiebe Medical Centre in Winkler.
+She brings extensive professional experience in healthcare administration, emergency management, and volunteer management, and has served on numerous non-profit boards, including as Past Chair of the Winnipeg Folk Festival.
+She currently serves on the boards of the Winkler and District Healthcare Board, Carman Community Health Centre Board, and Winkler and District Chamber of Commerce.
+Passionate about supporting the arts, she is excited to contribute to PHAC’s board and help grow and sustain the region’s diverse and vibrant arts community.

 • Terri Clark